3lvia/designsystem/packages/web/README.md

 `packages/web/src/app/`

-The CEG component is responsible for everything connected to the code examples we show at the top of each component page, where you can filter on type and many different options to be able to see and retrive the version of an component you need.
+The CEG component is responsible for everything connected to the code examples we show at the top of each component page, where you can filter on type and many different options to be able to see and retrieve the version of an component you need.

 - Find the code for the CEG at `shared/component-documentation/component-example`.